-What is UX and Why is it important?
+What is UX (User Experience) and Why is it important?

-Development a few years ago usually started with the stakeholder/client or project manager/business guys working with a graphic designers to bring their ideas to life without involving your targeted user base.
+Development a few years ago usually started with the stakeholder/client or project manager/business guys working with a graphic designer to bring their ideas to life without involving your targeted user base.

 These approved visual designs were usually used as a starting point for development.

-Most of the features were designed based on how the client thought he would like to use the app or some other stakeholder/team member.
+Most features were designed based on how the client thought he would like to use the app or some other stakeholder/team member.

-Hunches were given a special importance and good design was often lost in ego of team members to put in their recommended features.
+Hunches were given particular importance and good design was often lost in the ego of team members to put in their recommended features.

 It used to go all well till the product release.
-Product went into the hands of users who either don’t get the idea or found it very difficult to use.
+The product went into the hands of users who either didn’t get the idea or found it very difficult to use.

 Something was missing, the client or stakeholder thought they understood the app very well and that’s how they would have used the app themselves.
 What is wrong with these people? they asked.

-Henry Ford once famously said “If i had asked people what they want, they would asked for a faster horse”.
-Turns out he didn’t actually say that but it’s a good point anyway.
+Henry Ford once famously said, “If I had asked people what they want, they would ask for a faster horse”.
+Turns out he didn’t say that but it’s a good point anyway.

 What is UX?